Global Controllability Criteria and Motion Planning of Regular Affine Systems With Drifts: Introduction

 with smooth vector fields $f$, $\{g_i\}_{i=1}^m$ and measurable, essentially bounded controls $\{u^i\}_{i=1}^m$ is a basic problem in control theory.
+It has been investigated since the 1930s when Chow and Rachevskii provided bracket-generating conditions \cite{agr20} for the global controllability of the driftless version of (\ref{0.1}) as

-It has been solved in some simple cases, such as when the drift vector field $f$ is zero or lies in the Lie algebra generated by $\{g_i\}_{i=1}^m$ \cite{agr04}, for planar systems \cite{su07}, and codimension-$1$ systems under assumptions requiring global generating families \cite{hu82}.
-But the general case remains open.
+where $\{u^i\}_{i=1}^m$, $\{g_i\}_{i=1}^m$ are as in (\ref{0.1}).
+The global controllability condition of (\ref{0.1}) has been solved in some simple cases, such as when the drift vector field $f$ lies in the Lie algebra generated by $\{g_i\}_{i=1}^m$ \cite{agr04}, for planar systems \cite{su07}, and for codimension-$1$ systems under assumptions requiring global generating families \cite{hu82}.
+The general case, however, remains open.

-Suppose the system (\ref{0.1}) is defined on a manifold $M$. $\forall x\in M$, the accessible set of $x$ is defined as
+Suppose the system (\ref{0.1}) is defined on a manifold $M$.
+For $\forall p\in M$, the reachable set of $p$ is defined as